cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/coulombs-law-for-continuous-charge-distributions.md

 topics:
   - Discrete vs continuous charge distributions
   - Coulomb's law for a continuous charge distribution
+objectives:
+  - Calculate the electric field from a continuous charge distribution using Coulomb's law
 ---

-## 🎯 Objectives

-* Calculate the electric field from a continuous charge distribution using Coulomb's law

 ## 📋 Sequence